Last Updated on 26/04/2025

 A key ingredient to a successful business is to know how to keep your customers happy.

-And there’s one key way to keep them happy: having a point of contact in your company!
+And there’s one key way to keep them happy: having a designated point of contact within your company.

-Studies show that 43% of customers are more likely to buy something from a brand after a good customer service experience.
+Studies show that 43% of customers are more likely to purchase from a brand after a positive customer service experience.
 A solid plan for point-of-contact positions in your business is a positive way to invest in good customer service and overall service.

 So, if you’re wondering what a point of contact is, we’ve got you covered.